 But what about the lenses?

 Aside from the built-in wide-angle lens every unit boots, there are also fisheye lens and portrait lens attachments (35mm lens equivalent) for you to experiment with.
 Mix it up some more by popping colour filters over the lens and even create multiple exposures.

 Does it then weave the pictures out of skinny jeans and beards?

 Sorry to disappoint you, but it goes the slightly more conventional way of instant film or more specifically, easily available Fujifilm Instax Mini film.

 I could give this a whirl

-You could, once it’s off Kickstarter status, that is.
-Prices start from US$69 (S$90) for the plainer White and Black editions, while the SanRemo and Kickstarter versions begin from US$99 (S$125).
+You definitely can, you eager beaver, you.
+It's S$218 for the plainer White and Black editions, while the SanRemo version costs S$248.
+All cameras come with three lenses.
 Think of all the money you'll be saving not having to develop film ever again and this purchase will be easily justified.